MICLab-Unicamp/medpseg/README.md

     cd medpseg/medpseg
     wget https://github.com/MICLab-Unicamp/medpseg/releases/download/v4.0.0/data_poly.zip

+**If this method of downloading the weights doesn't work for you, use this [alternative link](https://drive.google.com/file/d/1biSkeLhDNpxUA6xqOVEOhpaElJ1Y8mWt/view?usp=sharing)!**

 Extract the .ckpt files inside the medpseg/medpseg folder.
 The .ckpt files should be in the same directory level as the run.py file.

     unzip data_poly.zip